 Commuter Tax Benefit is Connecticut's program to promote federal tax law allowing employees to set aside pre-tax income to pay for transit and vanpool fares.
-As of January 2013, employees may set aside up to $245 per month ($2940 per year) of their salaries before taxes to pay for transit, vanpool fares or qualified parking.
+As of January 2014, federal tax law allows commuters to set aside up to $130 per month of his/her salary before taxes to pay for transit or vanpool fares and $250 for qualified parking.

 If you spend at least $200 or more per month on your train, bus, ferry or vanpool fare, you may save more than $800 annually on federal and state income taxes alone.
 Your employer saves, too - by eliminating the payroll taxes they would have paid on the amount you set aside.